thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2014-12-01-beginning-arduino-led-light-bar.md

   * 4. 8 x 220 Ω resistors
   * 5. 8 x LEDs

-It isn&#8217;t essential to have 8 LEDS/Resistors, you can have less or more you just need to have a resistor for each LED and a digital out on the Arduino.
+It isn't essential to have 8 LEDS/Resistors, you can have less or more you just need to have a resistor for each LED and a digital out on the Arduino.

 Put all the components together as shown in the image below

 [<img src="http://thebedlab.com/wp-content/uploads/2014/11/full-circuit-1024x621.png" alt="full LED Light Bar circuit" width="700" height="424" class="alignleft size-large wp-image-561" />](http://localhost/wp-content/uploads/2014/11/full-circuit1.png)

 In case that circuit is a little overwhelming here is a circuit with just a single LED wired up.
-All the other LED&#8217;s follow the same layout but with their input from a different digital out on the Arduino.
+All the other LED's follow the same layout but with their input from a different digital out on the Arduino.

 [<img src="http://thebedlab.com/wp-content/uploads/2014/11/single-circuit-1024x553.png" alt="single circuit" width="700" height="378" class="alignleft size-large wp-image-562" />](http://localhost/wp-content/uploads/2014/11/single-circuit1.png)